ScottMit/JS2Arduino/README.md

 ### "Can't connect to Arduino"
 - Check the IP address matches what Arduino displays
 - Make sure Arduino and computer are on same WiFi network
+- Make sure the html and sketch.js files are run on your local computer (not in a web IDE)
 - Try refreshing the web page

 ### "Arduino keeps disconnecting" (UNO R4)